borisu/bricks/README.md

 - P2P (a.k.a Bidi, a.k.a Pair)
 - Request/Response
-Following table summarizes currently available plugins and their capabilities :-
+Following table summarizes currently available plugins and their capabilities :- One intresting directions that abstraction is taking us is implementation of service on top of other services for example we can create request/response communication pattern on top of abstract publish/subscribe.
+That what is called meta plugin.
+Currently only one such plugin implemented pubsub_client and pubsub_server, both are tested with redis.
 <table>
   <tr>
     <th>Plugin</th>